evidentlyai/evidently/docs/book/reports/no-target-performance.md

 # NoTargetPerformance Test Suite

-If run the test suite, create a new Test Suite object and include `NoTargetPerformanceTestPreset`.
+To perform the check, create a new Test Suite object and include `NoTargetPerformanceTestPreset`.

 ![](../.gitbook/assets/tests/test_preset_notargetperformance-min.png)